F5Networks/f5-ci-docs/docs/kubernetes/kctlr-modes.rst

 Cluster mode
 ------------

-You should use :code:`Cluster` mode if you intend to integrate your BIG-IP device into the Kubernetes cluster network. [#clusternet]_
+You should use :code:`cluster` mode if you intend to integrate your BIG-IP device into the Kubernetes cluster network. [#clusternet]_
+Cluster mode requires a `Better or Best license`_ that includes SDN services and advanced routing.
-While there are additional networking configurations to make, there are distinct benefits:
+While there are additional networking configurations to make, cluster mode has distinct benefits over nodeport mode:

 - You can use any type you like for your Kubernetes Services.
 - BIG-IP system can load balance directly to any Pod in the Cluster, which means: